Features: The Cliffs of Middleburgh, Cotton Hill, Canady Hill

 6.30 Cotton Hill Lean-to, 0.2 mi east of Treadlemire Road.

-Camping is allowed in the Cotton Hill State Forest 150 feet away from the trail and water.
+Camping is allowed in the Dutch Settlement State Forest 150 feet away from the trail, water and road.

 0.00 The trail turns east on NY Route 145 on the sidewalks through the Village of Middleburgh.